OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 termination points), source (a link has one source termination point) and destination (a link has one destination termination point).

-The relationships between the layers are modelled via supporting relationship
+The relationships between the layers are modelled via supporting relationship:

 * network A is supported by network B - this may model overlay/underlay relationship